NateWr/restaurant-reservations/readme.txt

 If you make a translation, please help others out by adding it to the [GitHub repository](https://github.com/NateWr/restaurant-reservations) so that I can distribute it for others.

+= I want to add a field to the form.
+Can I do that? =

+I'm working on an addon that will allow you to customize the booking form and add fields through your WordPress admin panel.
+Until that's ready, the only way to accomplish this is by using the built-in hooks.
+Developers who are comfortable writing plugins for WordPress can find a rough guide in the answer to [this support request](https://wordpress.org/support/topic/edit-form-label-and-add-input-fields).

 == Screenshots ==

 1. Easily manage bookings.
 View today's bookings or upcoming bookings at-a-glance.
 Confirm or reject bookings quickly.